ipspace/blog/content/posts/2022/06/select-data-center-switching-asic.md

 ---
+date: 2022-06-08 06:16:00+00:00
+series:
+- ASIC
+tags:
+- data center
+- switching
-title: "Select the Best Switching ASIC For the Job"
+title: Select the Best Switching ASIC For the Job
-date: 2022-06-08 06:16:00
-tags: [ data center, switching ]
-series: ASIC
 ---
 Last week I described some of the [data center switching ASIC design tradeoffs](/2022/06/data-center-switching-asic-tradeoffs.html) and the ASIC families Broadcom created to fit somewhere in that multi-dimensional space.